Cookbook (v14)

 const mnemonic = Mnemonic.generate();

-const accountFromMnemonic = Account.newFromMnemonic(mnemonic.getText());
+const accountFromMnemonic = Account.newFromMnemonic(mnemonic.toString());

 From a KeyPair